-Kvadrat Acoustic solution integrating freeform Soft Cells panels and NODE system
+Kvadrat Acoustic solution integrating Freeform Soft Cells panels, NODE system and Kvadrat Shade roller blinds.

 The new office extension at the Copenhagen headquarters of Kvadrat Acoustic retains the spirit of the original interior concept while offering a space for focus and collaboration.
 It comprises textiles and textile-related products from across the Kvadrat universe in a scale of timeless colours.

 As Kvadrat Acoustic has grown, so has the need for an acoustically optimised space, separate from the busy workshop, which facilitates collaboration.
 The new office meets this challenge while creating an ambience characterised by transparency and light.
 It comprises four meeting rooms – the largest with double height – and an open process space.

 The extension also acts as a showroom by presenting a Kvadrat Acoustic solution to visitors, which integrates Soft Cells on walls and ceilings, a unique balustrade system, and the NODE system.
 This specification ensures that acoustic conditions are optimised throughout while the ventilation system is completely hidden.

 Furthermore, in the largest meeting room, Free-form Soft Cells panels unite to create an eye-catching sculptural element.
 Elsewhere, they are also seamlessly integrated into doors and screens.

 Kvadrat Shade roller blinds and a scale of Kvadrat textiles also shape the experience of the space.
 Ginger, Field 2, and Divina MD are on the walls, Toto is on the ceiling, and Zulu is on the air ventilation panels.
 The sofas are upholstered with Razzle Dazzle while Steelcut Trio features on other furniture.